bmay51213/bmay51213.github.io/_posts/2020-10-23-heartfailuresurvivalprediction.md

-Using the tuned hyperparameters, interestingly, this model had better success at predicting death than survival.
+Interestingly, using hyperparameter tuning this model had better success at predicting death than survival.
 However, there were 13 false negatives which we would want to avoid.
 The F1 scores are not as high as the logistic regression model unfortunately.

 ### Support Vector Machine Classifier